Graduate Program in Biology

 Each student participates in one of the journal clubs in which recent journal articles are presented and discussed.
 Three journal clubs meet weekly over lunch:1.
 Ecology/Evolution

-Towards the end of their second year, students prepare for and sit a qualifying exam.
+Towards the end of their second year, students prepare for and sit for the qualifier exam.
 Passing of this exam permits students to formally become Ph.D. candidates.
 The exam includes the writing of a research proposal and an oral examination.

 Students are advised by the First Year Advisory committee, their first year faculty mentor, and their lab practica mentors.
 After passing their qualifying examination, students set up a thesis committee of four faculty members which meets annually to discuss research progress and provide advice.